csound-flossmanual/csound-floss/book/01-b-pitch-and-frequency.md

 ### Periodic and Nonperiodic Sounds

 Not all sounds are periodic.
-In fact, periodic sounds are only one end of a spectrum.
+In fact, periodic sounds are only one end of a range.
 The other end is noise.
 In between is a continuum which can be described from both points of view: a periodic sound which has noisy parts, or a noise which has periodic parts.
 The following example shows these aspects in one of their numerous possibilities.
 It starts with a sine tone of 1000 Hz and slowly adds aperiodicity.
 This is done by changing the frequency of the sine oscillator faster and faster, and in a wider and wider range.
 At the end noise is reached.
-The other way, from noise to a periodic tone, is shown with a band filter the band width of which is at first 10000 Hz around a center frequency of 1000 Hz, i.e. essentially not altering the white noise.
+The other way, from noise to a periodic tone, is shown with a band filter.
+Its band width is at first 10000 Hz around a center frequency of 1000 Hz, i.e. essentially not altering the white noise.
 Then the band width decreases dramatically (from 10000 Hz to 0.1 Hz) so that at the end a sine tone is nearly reached.

    ***EXAMPLE 01B01_PeriodicAperiodic.csd***